AhmedNasser1010/OrderSync/README.md

 - [License](#license)

 ## 🔶 Description
-Revolutionize your business management with our innovative web application, drawing inspiration from POS (Point of Sale) systems.
+Revolutionize your business management with our innovative web application, ordering systems.
 Experience seamless administration.

 ## 🔶 To Do List
 ### Project